abari212/covid-19/README.md

 --------
 Privacy matters!

 Tracing and modeling are carried out based on privacy-preserving approaches, without using personal information.
-Privacy experts in Europe have developed an approach called Decentralized Privacy-Preserving Proximity Tracing (DP-PPT) and thier paper on this DP-PPT approach is available at https://lnkd.in/f9etcRp.
+Privacy experts in Europe have developed an approach called Decentralized Privacy-Preserving Proximity Tracing (DP-PPT) and their paper on this DP-PPT approach is available at https://lnkd.in/f9etcRp.

-The approach that we have been using is also a privacy-preserving based approach, which is based a "non-contact tracing" approach, to trace and predict the trends.
+The approach that we have been using is also a privacy-preserving based approach, which is based on a "non-contact tracing" approach, to trace and predict the trends.
 It is a non contact tracing porcedure.
-As the situation unfolds, there are also risks that contact tracing may be the norme and that these "risks intersecting with the coronavirus crisis may drive developments in a direction that might undermine individual privacy rights", wrote Natasha Lomas at https://lnkd.in/fy3-MB3.
+As the situation unfolds there are "risks intersecting with the coronavirus crisis that may drive developments in a direction that might undermine individual privacy rights", wrote Natasha Lomas at https://lnkd.in/fy3-MB3.

 Privacy matters in this project.